EricYShao/template/6-Data Structures.md

 ## Convex Hull Trick
 + Allows to insert a linear function to the hull in Ө(1) and get the minimum/maximum value of the stored function at a point in O(log n).
 + NOTE: The lines must be added in the order of decreasing/increasing gradients.
 CAREFULLY CHECK THE SETUP BEFORE USING!
-+ IMPORTANT: THE DEFAULT VERSION SURELY WORKS.
-IF MODIFIED VERSIONS DON'T WORK, TRY TRANSFORMING THEM TO THE DEFAULT ONE BY CHANGING SIGNS.
++ IMPORTANT: DO NOT MODIFY TO QUERY MAX, IT WILL BREAK

 ```cpp
 struct line{